Riouken/cTab/README.md

 * Replaced tablet model with new model made by Raspu
 * No longer closes small MicroDAGR or Android interfaces when exeting a vehicle
 * Interface will not be closed if ACE3 Medical reports the player to be unconscious
+* On-foot team members that have been assigned to a fire-team will now be coloured accordingly.
+If no fire team has been set, they will show up as white.
+* Immediately stop showing team-members when player is leaving the group.
+Note: When joining a new group it will take up to 30 seconds for any cTab carrying group members to appear

 ### 2.1.1 ###
 * Support for updated CBA keybinding API (introduced with CBA 1.20 RC6)